r1shhh1/LokalKart/README.md

 ###  Your Feedback Matters!

-We'd love to hear your thoughts on My Awesome App.
+We'd love to hear your thoughts on Lokal Kart.
 Tell us what you like, what you think could be improved, and any other ideas you have!

 **Ready to start exploring?
-Download My Awesome App today!**
+Download LokalKart today!**